 Did you know it is still legal to buy and sell ivory in Canada?
 Both African and Asian elephants may be extinct in the wild in our lifetime, mainly due to poaching.
-Elephanatics created the #ivoryfreecanada campaign to help keep our elephants alive.
-We sent a letter on March 14, 2018 to the Canadian government, requesting a ban on the domestic trade of elephant ivory in Canada.
-Over 90 Canadian and international scientists, conservationists, politicians and animal organisations co-signed our letter!
+A coalition of organizations to include Elephanatics, Jane Goodall Institue Canada, World Elephant Day, Global March for Elephants and Rhinos – Toronto, and Humane Society Canada have created the #IvoryFreeCanada campaign to help keep our elephants alive.
+We sent a letter on March 14, 2018, to the Canadian government, requesting a ban on the domestic trade of elephant ivory in Canada.
+Over 90 Canadian and international scientists, conservationists, politicians and animal organizations co-signed our letter!

 Now We Need Your Help!

-- Download the #ivoryfreecanada mini-poster or create your own with the same hashtag.
-Take a photo of you holding it and post it on your social media with these tags: #ivoryfreecanada and @elephanaticsbc.
+- Find a favorite picture of yourself and overlay the #IvoryFreeCanada picture directly above on it (instructions below).
+Post it on your social media with these tags: #IvoryFreeCanada and @elephanaticsbc.
 Challenge your friends to do the same to save elephants.

 - Email your photo to firstname.lastname@example.org and we will add it to this page.